Another great use for HR videos is helping employees transition to the new normal of working in an office.

-The problem: What’s the new normal?
+The Problem: What’s the New Normal?

-Cases are subsiding, mandates are loosening, even some employees themselves are saying they’d like to be back in the office.
+Cases are subsiding, mandates are loosening, and even some employees themselves are saying they’d like to be back in the office.
 So employees are expecting to be working more from an office if they haven’t already.
 But as this return to the office continues, we need to realize that we’re not going back to the way things were.
 It’s not just that we’ve been out of practice for 2 years, we’re also transitioning to a new reality.
 One where the new rules of engagement are still being sorted out.
 Employees could be anxious about what’s expected of them when they come back to the office.
 Workers don’t need to be reminded of how things were, they need to know what the new normal is.
 So how do employers smoothly and safely re-acclimate their workers to the office?

 We were part of a team of video producers creating a collection of videos dealing with a variety of return-to-the-office issues.
 From educational topics like “What is a pathogen?” all the way to “How to conduct group meetings”.